-I love the way Aikey Brae stone circle seems to materialise as you step out of the dark woodland path.
-It’s my favourite circle; it feels like my ‘home’ one.
+I love the way Aikey Brae Recumbent Stone Circle seems to materialise as you step out of the dark woodland path.
+It’s my favourite of the Aberdeenshire stone circles; it feels like my ‘home’ one.
 I did used to live nearby so have visited it more than any other.
 This was Boxing Day.

 It was bright and frosty and enchanted.
 There was chocolate.

 A few days later, on the way to see a friend, I stopped by Loanhead of Daviot:

 The day was damp and dark and cold.
 The circle felt calm and steadfast.
 Timeless.

 And then, in the new year, many weathers happened at Berrybrae circle.
 First there was sun (pictured below) before a gale blew up and brought horizontal sleet.

 Let the rest of the year hold more timeless enchantment (and chocolate) for us all, rather than horizontal precipitation!